algesten/ureq/README.md

 ## About 1.0.0

 This crate is now 1.x.x.
-I signifies there will be no more breaking API changes (for better or worse).
+It signifies there will be no more breaking API changes (for better or worse).
 I personally use this code in production system reading data from AWS.
 Whether the quality is good enough for other use cases is a "YMMV".
 I know the Agent related code